 "There is when you take it in conjunction with the admonition from the same sources that on no account should one wash dishes under running water because it is wasteful.
 I am accustomed to smart computers, but can anyone tell me how the water system knows whether it is a person or a saucepan for which it is dispensing water, so that it can adjust the flow to make running water more economical for the former, and less economical for the latter?"

-"The advice was probably compiled by the same experts that pontificate upon conserving heat," the Physicist suggested.
+"The advice was probably compiled by the same experts who pontificate upon conserving heat," the Physicist suggested.
 "You will no doubt have noticed that for houses with solid glass windows they advocate double glazing, on the grounds that the space between the glass has insulating properties, but for houses with cavity walls they advise filling the cavity on the grounds that the airspace has poor insulating properties.
 Many a house-owner has simultaneously eliminated the spaces from his walls and created them in his windows without querying the self-contradiction involved."

 "There is of course an obvious commercial advantage in persuading people that whatever they already have needs to be changed," said the Philosopher.
 "It is surely no coincidence that last year's vendors of draught-proofing are this year's advertisers of ventilation systems."